abonander/anterofit/GUIDE.md

 it is implied to be `()`.

-The body of a trait method is syntactically the same as any Rust function; a series of semicolon-terminated expressions followed by an unterminated expression.
-However, there are two main differences:
+The body of a trait method is syntactically the same as any (non-empty) Rust function: zero or more semicolon-terminated expressions followed by an unterminated expression.
+However, there are a couple of major differences:

-The first expression is structured like a function call, where the identifier outside is an HTTP verb and the inside is the URL string and any optional formatting arguments, in the vein of `format!()` or `println!()`.
+The first expression, which is always required, is structured like a function call, where the identifier outside is an HTTP verb and the inside is the URL string and any optional formatting arguments, in the vein of `format!()` or `println!()`.
 This allows parameters to be interpolated into the URL.
-All standard HTTP verbs are supported: `GET, POST, PUT, PATCH, DELETE`
+The most common HTTP verbs are supported: `GET POST PUT PATCH DELETE`

 ```
 // If `id` is some parameter that implements `Display`